Foreign Language Placement Exam

 Who should take the online Foreign-Language Placement Test?

-All newly admitted Bachelor of Arts majors and Bachelor of Science majors who are interested in studying Chinese, French, German, or Spanish at Norwich need to take the FLPT (Foreign Language Placement Test).
+All newly admitted Bachelor of Arts majors and Bachelor of Science majors who are interested in studying Chinese, French, German, or Spanish at Norwich must take the FLPT (Foreign Language Placement Test).

-Whether you are continuing with a language that you studied at school or learned at home or want to start with a new language at Norwich, we ask that you take the FLPT for the language that you intend to study at Norwich.
+Whether you are continuing with a language that you studied at school or learned at home or want to start with a new language at Norwich, for you to be enrolled in a language course, it is required that you take the FLPT for the language that you intend to study at Norwich.
 If you are a new learner, your score will place you appropriately and inform us of the language you wish to study.

 Students enrolling in our language courses often have varied foreign-language backgrounds.
 We have students take the placement test so that our language courses will have students of approximately the same level in each section.
 This makes learning and teaching more effective and enjoyable.

 The Modern Language Requirement for the B.A. and Foreign-Language Placement

 To fulfill the modern language requirement, you need to successfully complete either:

 - 12 credits of the same beginning level language in sequence (one six credit CN/FR/GR/SP111 and one six credit CN/FR/GR/SP112) or